kidlj/awei/_wiki/wills.md

 ### 2025.07.29

-Practices that don't contribute to intuition are effortless.
+Practices that don't contribute to intuition are ineffective.
 Knowledges that don't contribute to insights are useless.

 ### 2025.07.27